EricCote/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 2. Start the application without debugging.

-3. In the **Microsoft Edge** window, view the content in the browser.
+3. In the browser window, view the content.

-4. Close Microsoft Edge.
+4. Close the browser.

 #### Task 3: Add simple functionality